-Crucially, this relationship holds much more generally.
+This relationship, in fact, holds much more generally.
 We show that within a very broad class of models, observing a single violation of RSTL is enough to allow us to construct a violation of Stochastic Impatience.
-This class of models further generalizes GEDU by allowing general forms of non-Expected Utility (local bi-linearity, which includes many popular models such as Rank-Dependent Utility, Quiggin 1982; Cumulative Prospect Theory, Tversky and Kahneman 1992; and Disappointment Aversion, Gul 1991) and general forms of discounting.
+This class of models further generalizes GEDU by allowing general forms of non-Expected Utility (local bi-linearity, which includes many popular models such as Rank-Dependent Utility, Cumulative Prospect Theory, and Disappointment Aversion) and general forms of discounting.
 Thus, the fundamental tension between RATL and Stochastic Impatience cannot be resolved within a very broad class of models.
 In Appendix C we show that a similar impossibility holds also for the model of Epstein and Zin (1989), which can accommodate local versions of RATL, but in those cases must also violate Stochastic Impatience.
-Dillenberger et al. (2017) discusses the broader relation between this model and Stochastic Impatience.
+A companion paper, Dillenberger et al. (2018) discusses the broader relation between the Epstein-Zin model and Stochastic Impatience.